 On the other side, there are issues – problems that have already arisen and are inhibiting successful project completion.
 And the difference between risks and issues is vital throughout the project management process.

 To make the right decisions and let the project flow as planned, it is essential to understand the risks and how they differ from issues.
 Let us take a closer look at the definition of each term and find out how they influence key project management processes.

 What Is a Risk?

 In project management, a risk is an uncertain event or condition that, if it occurs, could impact the project’s objectives.
 Although the name might suggest otherwise, risks are not necessarily harmful – they can also benefit the project, like the emergence of a new technology that could make the project cheaper or easier to complete.

 Risks can come from many different sources, from the project environment, team members, clients, or any other external factors that show the potential to alter the project’s outcome.
 The critical task for every creative project manager is to identify risks early on and devise a plan for how to respond if they occur.

 Types of Risks in Project Management

-Depending on the type of business or project, the risks will vary – for an SEO link-building agency, a change in Google’s algorithm might affect the entire industry.
+Depending on the type of business or project, the risks will vary – for an SEO link-building agency, like Amplifyed, a change in Google’s algorithm might affect the entire industry.
 While for an automotive company might be a new regulation prohibiting using specific materials in car manufacturing.

 The common risk types can be classified into:

 - Technical risks – it’s safe to assume that your project relies at least to some extent on technology.
 Technical risks can include problems with the software you’re using to hardware failure.